creative-connections/Bodylight-Editor/README.md

 Employs ACE editor using markdown/xml mode and generates preview using markdown-it and bodylight web components.

 The editor is in alpha stage.
 If feature works, then it works.
-If error happens, it is usually report to developer's console.
+If error happens, it is usually reported to the developer's console.

 ## Development